-Few travelers dare to travel to Moscow in the winter, but while sub-zero temperatures and a covering of snow mean that you’ll have to pack smart and bundle up well, a visit to Russia’s capital city during the months of December, January, or February will offer unique cultural experiences and the opportunity to see Russia as it’s often portrayed: a bitterly cold, exotic land of fur hats, onion domes capped in frost, and hearty foods and beverages developed to stave off freezing temperatures.
+Few travelers think about traveling to Moscow in the winter, but while sub-zero temperatures and a covering of snow mean that you’ll have to pack smart and bundle up well, a visit to Russia’s capital city during the months of December, January, or February will offer unique cultural experiences.
+Winter affords visitors the opportunity to see Russia as it’s often portrayed: a bitterly cold, exotic land of fur hats, onion-domed buildings capped in frost, and hearty foods and beverages developed to stave off the winter chill.

-Yes, Moscow’s winter weather is cold.
-This cold is usually accompanied by ice and snow that may be generously dropped on the city by winter storms, which may also cause flights to be delayed or cancelled.
-Because mid-season warm spells don’t occur as often as they do in other parts of Europe or the States, ice, in the form of long, dangerous icicles grows thick and heavy on roof overhangs.
+Moscow’s winter weather is cold.
+This cold is usually accompanied by ice and snow that may be generously dropped on the city by winter storms, which may also cause flights to be delayed or canceled.
+Because mid-season warm spells don’t occur as often as they do in other parts of Europe or the U.S., ice, in the form of long dangerous icicles, grows thick and heavy on roof overhangs.
 A few deaths from falling icicles happen every year in Russia, so it’s important to be aware of how severe the winter weather actually is.

 What to Pack